 The threat to patient safety from counterfeit medicines is not specific to our company.
 Consequently, we work with industry peers and proactively share anti-counterfeiting intelligence with other pharmaceutical companies as a way of protecting the public and raising awareness.

-- Continue in the execution of a proactive, worldwide corporate anti-counterfeiting strategy focused on securing the supply chain, detecting and responding to counterfeit events, and raising awareness of the risks of counterfeit pharmaceutical products
+- Execute a proactive, worldwide, corporate anti-counterfeiting strategy focused on securing the supply chain, detecting and responding to counterfeit events, and raising awareness of the risks of counterfeit pharmaceutical products

 - Take proactive measures to identify, assess and mitigate threats to our patients associated with counterfeit and other fraudulent products